sergio-fry/blog/cv/en-developer.md

 ### Full Experience

-My full career history is too extensive to list here.
-If you are interested in a detailed overview of my experience, or have any doubts about my skills, please check my LinkedIn profile, where you can also find recommendations from colleagues:
+If you are interested in a detailed overview of my experience and skills, please see my LinkedIn profile, where you can also find recommendations from colleagues:

 [linkedin.com/in/sergeiudalov/](https://www.linkedin.com/in/sergeiudalov/)